IllusionMarbler10/MarblesAndPhysics/README.md

 -----

-Lastly, join the discord server if you also want to request new features, talk with the contributors and alpha testers or also talk about the program for fun!
+Lastly, join the discord server if you also want to request new features, talk with the contributors and alpha/beta testers or also talk about the program for fun!
 ### Discord Server